 ART INCUBATOR WORKSHOPS founder and teacher

 organized the FIRST NATIONAL CONFERENCE on ENCAUSTICS, 2005

-Alan Soffer began making sculptural forms in 1973, culminating in a show at the Jewish Museum in Philadelphia in 1985.
+Alan began making sculptural forms in 1973, culminating in a show at the Jewish Museum in Philadelphia in 1985.
 Purely by accident he discovered abstract painting that very same year through a workshop at Bennington College, and never looked back.
-He has continuously focused his attention on particular areas, such as, "the life cycle", "deconstructions", "ancient healing", and mostly "abstract expressionism."
-Incorporating his personal photos taken at demolition sites in particular, inspired his paintings and monotypes.
+He has continuously focused his attention on conceptual areas, such as, "the life cycle", "deconstructions", "ancient healing", and mostly "abstract expressionism."
 Finding order out of chaos is his singular purpose.
 Whatever the direction, the work is always influenced by Joseph Campbell, the noted mythologist, who Soffer considers his mentor since the Campbell interviews in 1988 by Bill Moyers.

 An amazing encaustic painting by David Siqueiros, exhibited at MOMA in NYC, lead to incorporating this modality following studies at Ringling School of Design in 1998. .
 Encaustics allowed Soffer to marry a sculptural component to his painterly approach.
 The hot, pigmented wax's inherent translucency perfectly supports his vocabulary for expressing space from the microscopic to the galactic, and continues as his main direction to this day.